taras-m0/vls_test/README.md

 **For PRO:**
 if you feel that this task is too easy for you - show the same directions in two languages, English and Russian.

+# DOUBLEKILL

+You can double your score if you solve all three problems using Laravel Framework.